The Balkan Series - Part 1

 I watch people and as time goes by, the square becomes more and more bustling, with tourists and locals hurrying to mosques and restaurants.
 The city center will not let anyone forget that Sarajevo was built by Ottoman hands.
 Suddenly, Austro-Hungarian, neoclassical tenement houses turn into a crazy Turkish bazaar Baščaršija (in Turkish it is “the main market”).
 During the Ottoman Empire, it was a peculiar city within a city, with a separate merchant law and even its own language.
 Today, this place has become, above all, a tourist attraction, where it is easy to be distracted by its absorbing colors, bustle and smell.

-Sarajevo - a city for coffee
+Sarajevo - a city for coffee and meat lovers!

 The streets in Sarajevo’s old town are tightly arranged and encompassed by one-story houses, usually with craft workshops, tea rooms, shops, restaurants and cafes on the ground floor, with the smell of freshly brewed Bosnian ground coffee which makes it almost impossible to go further without tasting it.
 Of course, there is also a lot of trash and kitsch on the stalls today.
 When artisans do something, it is probably only because tourists are watching.
 But that’s not important.
 I close my eyes and absorb the noise and smells, listening to the ghosts of the past.
 It is amazing!